UWSEDS/homework-2-python-functions-and-modules-melmcchau/README.md

 # HW2 - Using Functions

+pulldata.py contains URL and selected columns.
+This module calls the function that turns this data to a dataframe and does the checks test_create_dataframe.py houses all of the functions

 Create a python module (a file with extension ‘.py’) with the following functions:

 1. (1 points) Write a python reads creates a dataframe from a URL that points to a CSV file such as the pronto data or CSVs in data.gov.